Back to courses

 Advances and Considerations in Colorectal Surgery Techniques: Video Enriched Surgical Tips and Tricks

-Moderators: Joel Goldberg and Todd Francone
+Moderators: Joel Goldberg & Todd Francone

 10:00